KnpLabs/KnpUserBundle/Resources/doc/command_line_tools.rst

 .. code-block:: bash

-    $ php app/console fos:user:change-password testuser newp@ssword
-    $ # OR if you are using Symfony >= 2.8 with the new directory structure
     $ php bin/console fos:user:change-password testuser newp@ssword

 If you do not specify the ``password`` argument then an interactive prompt will